ErsatzMoco/ulisp-kbfw/README.md

 RFM69 support tested on Adafruit Feather M0 Radio.

+Servo support tested on Adafruit Feather M4 Express.

-Both NeoPixel, touch screen and RFM69 support are part of the single extension file based on the uLisp NeoPixel Extension mentioned above.
+Both NeoPixel, touch screen, RFM69 and servo support are part of the single extension file based on the uLisp NeoPixel Extension mentioned above.
 For uLisp functions made available this way please see the extension file itself and the documentation of the drivers wrapped within them.
 Notes for RFM69:
 * Sender and receiver must share the same net id (integer number).
 * To address the correct receiver, the sender needs to specify the receiver's node id (integer number) when transmitting.